thalamicseg/hipsthomasdocker/README.md

 ## Common issues
 - The first cropping step of THOMAS occasionally fails in older patients due to presence of neck tissue.
 If you are seeing failures (abormally small or large values of 1-THALAMUS typically 3000-6000 is normal, anything outside is suspect, any 0s in nuclei typically 2-AV or 9-LGN or 10-MGN are also indicative of crop failures albeit more subtle asymmetric crop than complete failure) view crop_T1.nii.gz from left and the central slice should have both thalami.

+- Cropping step also fails for skull stripped data.
+I am working on a fix for this (need to upload) but for now DO NOT supply skull stripped data to THOMAS

 - In case of a crop failure, try running ```bet``` and then run thomas on brain extracted data.
 The bet command we recommend is ```bet input output -B -R``` where input is your T1 image.
 Note that ```bet``` is available inside the docker container which can be entered using ```docker run -v ${PWD}:${PWD} -w ${PWD} --rm -it thomasmerged``` and you can simply run bet here on a case by case basis or write a batch script.
 This is useful if bet is not installed locally
 - 7T MP2RAGE ratio normalized images is scaled from -0.5 to 0.5 sometimes.
 In that case, scale it up to a big integer before using THOMAS.
 You can scale this using ```fslmaths T1.nii.gz -mul -16384 T1s.nii.gz``` for example.